repalletomson/study-group-organizer/README.md

 # Study Group Organizer

-A modern, feature-rich web application for students to create, join, and manage study groups with real-time collaboration features.
+A modern, feature-rich web application for students to create, join, and manage study groups with real-time collaboration features. good

 ## 🚀 Feature